dustinfast/intuitive_agent/docs/notes.md

 Analyst - Accepts highest weighted input.
 What does it do with the input?
 Can it override the weights?
 We can't choose to focus on one context or another, rather, the environment dictates

 ## Notes
-Purpose of "mistakes" is a signal to "check in" on this process or connectoin or whatever it represents.
+Can learn python and branch into a hiearchy of layers, thanks to relfection Purpose of "mistakes" is a signal to "check in" on this process or connectoin or whatever it represents.
 The difference between this model and a single ANN is the extensibility of memory, and introduction of error into the connection-forming process.
 More recurrance
 "Lottery scheduling", but in an evolving way - we learn an optimal schedule according to what is in our current awareness vs what isn't - it can be thought of as a temporal priroirty